 Academic Qualifications and Documents

 To be admitted into an undergraduate program in Hungary, you must have completed secondary education.
-In practical terms, this means you need a high school diploma or equivalent certificate, along with your academic transcripts.
+In practical terms, this means you need a high school diploma or equivalent school-leaving certificate, along with your academic transcripts.
 Universities will look at your grades, and a strong academic record can significantly boost your chances.
-For instance, Danjuma Favour Dan, now a nursing student at the University of Szeged, graduated high school with an excellent GPA (she earned a 3.90/4.00), which made her a competitive applicant.
-Besides transcripts, Hungarian universities often ask for a resume/CV detailing your educational background and any relevant achievements, a well-written motivation letter explaining why you want to study that program, one or more letters of recommendation from teachers or mentors, and a copy of your valid passport.
+For instance, Danjuma Favour Dan, now a nursing student at the University of Szeged, graduated high school with an excellent GPA of 3.90/4.00, which made her a competitive applicant.
+Besides transcripts, Hungarian universities often ask for a resume/CV detailing your educational background and relevant achievements, a well-written motivation letter explaining why you want to study that program, one or more letters of recommendation from teachers or mentors, proof of language proficiency, and a copy of your valid passport or ID.

-Keep in mind that you should submit certified English translations of any documents that are not originally in English or Hungarian.
-Some programs may have additional requirements; for example, art and design programs might request a portfolio of your work, while others could ask for proof of specific coursework depending on the field.
+Keep in mind that you should submit certified English or Hungarian translations of any documents that are not originally in English or Hungarian.
+Some programs may have additional requirements; for example, art and design programs may request a portfolio of your work, while other programs may ask for a medical certificate, an entrance interview, or proof of specific coursework depending on the field.

 Entrance Exams and Other Requirements

-Many Hungarian universities require an entrance examination or interview as part of the admission process, especially for competitive programs like medicine, dentistry, or engineering.
-The format varies by institution and field – it could be a written test in subjects related to your chosen program, an online interview, or both.
+Some Hungarian universities require an entrance examination or interview as part of the admission process, especially for selective programs in fields such as medicine, dentistry, pharmacy, health sciences, engineering, or social sciences.
+The format varies by institution and field; it could be a written test in subjects related to your chosen program, an online interview, or both.
 For example, when Danjuma applied to her Bachelor of Nursing program, she had to take entrance exams for both Semmelweis University and the University of Szeged as part of their evaluation.
 Similarly, Zhibek Batyrgaliyeva from Kazakhstan, who was admitted to Corvinus University of Budapest for a BA in International Relations, underwent an online interview with professors after passing an initial test.
-These exams assess your knowledge in relevant subjects and your readiness for university-level study.
+These exams and interviews assess your subject knowledge, motivation, communication skills, and readiness for university-level study.

 Aside from academic exams, universities in Hungary pay attention to your overall profile.
-They rank applicants by academic performance (GPA) and also appreciate extracurricular achievements.
+Admissions decisions vary by institution, but academic performance, language readiness, motivation, program fit, and interview results can all matter.
 If you have awards, volunteer experience, or leadership roles, be sure to include them in your application.
-Zhibek’s application stood out not only because of her perfect high school GPA but also due to her involvement in programs like the FLEX exchange program and volunteer work, which demonstrated her commitment and skills beyond the classroom.
-While work or research experience isn’t a typical requirement for undergraduate applicants, any additional qualifications can help differentiate you, especially if you’re applying for competitive scholarships or specialized courses.
+Zhibek’s application stood out not only because of her excellent academic record but also because of her involvement in programs like the FLEX exchange program and volunteer work, which demonstrated her commitment and skills beyond the classroom.
+While work or research experience is not usually a core requirement for bachelor’s applicants, additional qualifications can help differentiate you, especially if you are applying for competitive scholarships or specialized courses.

 Scholarships and Funding Considerations

 Hungary offers several scholarship opportunities that can influence the application requirements slightly.
-The most notable is the Stipendium Hungaricum, a fully-funded government scholarship program.
-If you aim to study under such a scholarship, you will need to meet both the university’s admission criteria and the scholarship’s eligibility conditions.
-Generally, the academic requirements align (good grades and language proficiency), but you may face additional steps like a nomination or separate scholarship application (more on this in the application process section).
+The most notable is the Stipendium Hungaricum, a Hungarian government scholarship program coordinated by Tempus Public Foundation.
+If you aim to study under this scholarship, you will need to meet both the university’s admission criteria and the scholarship’s eligibility conditions.
+Eligible study fields are determined by cooperation agreements between Hungary and each applicant’s sending partner, so you should always check whether your country, degree level, and chosen program are supported.
+Generally, the academic requirements align with university admission rules, but you may face additional steps such as nomination by your sending partner, a separate scholarship application, or additional documentation.

 Language Proficiency Tests Needed for Bachelor’s Studies